jstiff/notes_from_learning/CS_Lectures/Compiler/back_end.md

-## Backend phase of a compilier.
+## Backend phase of a compiler.

 - This is ideally where the different hardware architectures will be targeted.
   'gcc' has a pretty huge backend that targets all architectures.

-  In this step the compilier
+  In this step the compiler

   1. Instruction selection
   2. Instruction Scheduling.